Know about this? Rate It!

 Fondest memory: The Kata Beach Resort, Phuket is located directly on Kata beach and within walking distance to a variety of shops and restaurants.
 The large swimming pool has a jacuzzi and swim-up bar overlooking the sandy beach.
 All rooms are decorated in a modern Thai style with high levels of facilities and services.
 Ideal resort for those seeking rest and relaxation.

-Sodium Sand Scrub.
+Favorite thing: Sodium Sand Scrub.
 It helps to remove dead skin.

 Fondest memory: Phuket has a two season sub-tropical climate.
 The rainy (low) season runs from April to November and the hot (high) season from December to March.
 Average daytime temperatures rarely move outside the 36º Celsius range.